avadev/Avalara-SDK-DotNet/docs/A1099/V2/Jobs1099Api.md

             var requestParameters = new GetJobRequestSdk();
             requestParameters.Id = "id_example";  // string | Job id obtained from other API responses, like `/1099/bulk-upsert`.
             requestParameters.AvalaraVersion = 2.0;  // string | API version
-            requestParameters.XCorrelationId = fa09d4a4-a054-46a4-a142-701d8ae95235;  // string | Unique correlation Id in a GUID format
+            requestParameters.XCorrelationId = ddef67e9-986f-47d7-ae22-ba6d1def2d2e;  // string | Unique correlation Id in a GUID format (optional)
+            requestParameters.XAvalaraClient = Swagger UI; 22.1.0;  // string | Identifies the software you are using to call this API.
+For more information on the client header, see [Client Headers](https://developer.avalara.com/avatax/client-headers/) . (optional)

             try
             {